surajkumardas20/Nutrition-AI-Business-Model/docs/QuickEats-Tableau-Report-Guide.md

 # QuickEats Multi-Page Tableau Report Blueprint

 This guide documents how to build the requested three-page Tableau report for QuickEats and the accompanying strategic analysis.
-It captures calculated fields, page layouts, and interaction requirements so the packaged workbook (`SurajKumarDas.twbx`) can be assembled consistently.
+It captures calculated fields, page layouts, and interaction requirements so the packaged workbook (`SurajKumarDas_GradedAssignment_Submission.twbx`) can be assembled consistently.

 ## 1) Data Modeling & Enrichment
 Create these calculated fields in Tableau (Data pane → **Create Calculated Field**):